 - Off the Page

-- Disneyland Resort Backlot Premiere Shop at Stage 17 (now accessible from Hollywood Land)
+- Disneyland Resort Backlot Premiere Shop at Stage 17 (now accessible from the Esplanade outside the park)

 The addition of Trolley Treats has been hopful in relieving pressure for Marceline's Confectionery, the candy shop in Downtown Disney.
 Since the reopening of Downtown Disney, Marceline's Confectionery has added an outdoor register to save you the wait and enable you to purchase goodies without waiting to enter.

 Because capacity in shops is limited, Elias & Co. and Trolley Treats can have lines to get in.
 If the lines get too long, a Mobile Wait List may be instituted.
 If you join a Mobile Wait List, you will be allowed to leave Buena Vista Street if you'd like and return when it's your turn to enter the shop.
 Connected shops have one-way traffic with one entrance and an exit at the other end.
 That means there is a line for each set of stores on either side of Buena Vista Street.
 It also means you are going to keep spending money as you go and keep discovering must-have items before you make it to the exit.
 Or maybe that's just me!

 Dining on Buena Vista Street (through March 14, 2021)